-- The ability to apply knowledge of mathematics, science, and engineering in solving PO1 real life engineering problems. - PO2 The ability to design a component, system or process related to Power systems and Renewable Energy Systems (PSRE) for a defined objective and conduct experiments, as well as to analyze data.
-PO3 - An ability to design a component, system or process related to PES to meet desired needs within realistic constraints such as safety, environmental, economic, social, PO4 - The ability to function on multidisciplinary tasks and with multidisciplinary teams. - The ability to perform literature survey to identify, formulate and solve power PO5 engineering problems using modern engineering tools (softwares and hardwares).
-PO6 - The ability to demonstrate the knowledge of professional and ethical responsibilities.
-PO7 - The ability to communicate effectively in both oral and written forms.
-PO8 - The ability to analyse the impact of engineering solutions in global, economic, environmental and social perspectives.
+PO1 The ability to apply knowledge of mathematics, science, and engineering in solving real life engineering problems.

+- PO2 The ability to design a component, system or process related to Power systems and Renewable Energy Systems (PSRE) for a defined objective and conduct experiments, as well as to analyze data. - PO3 An ability to design a component, system or process related to PES to meet desired needs within realistic constraints such as safety, environmental, economic, social, ethical, manufacturability and sustainability. - PO4 The ability to function on multidisciplinary tasks and with multidisciplinary teams. - PO5 The ability to perform literature survey to identify, formulate and solve power engineering problems using modern engineering tools (softwares and hardwares). - PO6 The ability to demonstrate the knowledge of professional and ethical responsibilities. - PO7 The ability to communicate effectively in both oral and written forms. - PO8 The ability to analyse the impact of engineering solutions in global, economic, environmental and social perspectives.

-Department of Electrical Engineering I.K.
-Gujral Punjab Technical University
+Board of Studies (Electrical Engineering) 6 IKGujral Punjab Technical University